jhdevuk/ideal/README.md

 ### Webpack Specific

 ideal allows you to manually specify a `webpack.config.js` file in the root directory of where ideal is being run from.
-If this file is found, these values will be used, if not a default config will be used instead.
+If this file is found, it will override any default config provided by ideal.

 # Manifest